 In 1896 he is accepted into the military high school at Monastir (now Bitola in the present-day Macedonia).
 In 1899, after completing his training at Monastir, Atatürk enters the military college in Istanbul, the capital of the Ottoman Empire.

-1902 - Atatürk's graduates from the Istanbul military college with the rank of captain.
+1902 - Atatürk graduates from the Istanbul military college with the rank of captain.
 He then enters the Istanbul military academy.

-While serving in these positions he becomes involved in the growing Turkish nationalist movement, organising a secret society called 'Vatan ve Hürriyet' (Fatherland and Freedom) among fellow officers.
+While serving in these positions he becomes involved in the growing Turkish nationalist movement, organising a secret society of like-minded fellow officers.

 1907 - Atatürk's group merges with others opposed to Abdül Hamid's reign to form the Committee of Union and Progress (CUP), popularly known as the 'Young Turks'.

 1908 - Abdül Hamid is forced to yield when army units in Macedonia rebel.
 The 1876 constitution and parliamentary rule are reinstated on 24 July.
-At elections held in November the CUP wins all but one of the Turkish seats, confirming its hold on government.
+At elections held in November the CUP wins all but one of the Turkish seats.

-Political instability in the Ottoman Empire following the Young Turk revolution gives foreign powers the opportunity to seize occupied territory.
+Political instability in the empire following the election of the Young Turk government gives foreign powers the opportunity to seize Ottoman territory.
 Austria annexes Bosnia and Herzegovina.
 Bulgaria proclaims its complete independence.
 Italy invades Libya in 1911, taking the capital Tripoli and other port towns.
-In 1912 the empire loses all its European territory except part of eastern Thrace bordering Greece and Bulgaria.
+In 1912 the empire loses all its European territory except Eastern Thrace.

 1912 - The CUP wins an overwhelming majority in fresh elections held in April but military losses to Italy see its support quickly dwindle.
 In July it is forced to yield office to a political coalition called the Liberal Union.